Deborah Fein, Ph.D., ABPP-Cn

 MaryKate Frisch, B.A.

-MaryKate is a first-year doctoral student in the Clinical Psychology Program.
+MaryKate is a second-year doctoral student in the Clinical Psychology Program.
 She earned a BA in Psychology from the University of North Carolina at Chapel Hill in 2017.
 After graduating, MaryKate worked at the University of North Carolina TEACCH Autism Program providing an Early Start Denver Model-based intervention for toddlers with autism and their families and examining the outcome measures of the program.
 In collaboration with Research Triangle Institute International and TEACCH, she served as the primary coordinator for a clinical trial of a pilot intervention for infants with fragile X syndrome and their parents.
 As a graduate student, she would like to understand how early interventions for autism and related developmental disabilities are implemented in community settings and how caregivers perceive and understand intervention services.
 In her free time, MaryKate enjoys recreating recipes from the Great British Bake Off and hiking.

 You can reach MaryKate at firstname.lastname@example.org.